Does your survival gear include a “mylar blanket” as an emergency shelter item? Get rid of it now!

 So here’s what you do: Go buy several of these blankets, and try them out in your backyard before venturing off the pavement.
 I think you’ll find they are inadequate for wilderness survival use.

 Wilderness survival gear isn’t complicated.
 But it does have to work.
 Don’t stake your life on gear you haven’t personally tested.
-For my money, I’m going with Heat Sheets Survival Blankets.

 “It needs to work for you.” – Blake Miller.